SalesforceLabs/MyAwesomeDynamicRecordForm/README.md

 #  Awesome Dynamic Form!
 The Awesome Dynamic Form is designed to be a generic record form with interactive capabilities.
-You can define a parametrization for a combination of object/recordType/Profine with:
+You can define a parametrization for a combination of object/recordType/Profile with:
-  - Non object fields: Aditional auxiliar custom fields to support somo funcionalities
+  - Non object fields: Aditional auxiliar custom fields to support some functionalities
   - Action, condition events to improve fomr's user interactivity

 This is done in the custom metadata type **jcvRule**: